arangodb/nx-arangodb/README.md

 ## Does this replace NetworkX?

-No. This is a plugin to NetworkX, which means that you can use NetworkX as you normally would, but with the added benefit of persisting your graphs to a database.
+Not really.
+This is a plugin to NetworkX, which means that you can use NetworkX as you normally would, but with the added benefit of persisting your graphs to a database.

 ```python
 import os